divami-design-labs/kenseo/README.md

         npm install brfs -g

 You can do the above steps manually or run `builds/starter.bat` file in the command prompt.

+If you want to watch the `main.js` file, you can install [watchify](https://www.npmjs.com/package/watchify).

+    npm install watchify -g

+and then

+    watchify main.js -o bundle.js

 ###Adding a Template: